MU-Data-Science/Clinical-Video-Retrieval/README.md

 **A. Create a `.env` file** in the root directory of the project with the following content:

--   Replace `sk-xxxxxxxx...` with your actual DeepSeek API key.
+-   Replace `sk-xxxxxxxx...` with your actual LLM API key.
 -   Replace `/path/to/your/videos` with the absolute path to the directory where your original video files are stored.

 **B. Update `app.py` to use these variables.**